AHT Portal - Media Upload Interface

-The initial ask was to update the design of the already existing backend portal with a cleaner interface for data collection.
-The largest part of this ask was taking a multi-step work-flow to a self-service interface where the user could manage their own image library.
-The process at the time was long and tedious and required all sorts of approvals and emails and often hotels would go for months without updated images.
+The initial request was to update the design of the already existing backend portal with a cleaner interface for data collection.
+The largest part of this task was taking the multi-step work-flow of uploading media to the front end and “simplifying” it into a self-service interface where the user could manage their own image library.
+The previous process tasked the hotel property to fill out a text form that generated a “ticket” which was then routed to a photo editor for approval.
+The undertaking was both lengthy and tedious, and often hotel properties would go for months without updated images.

-I needed to create an identity for the new branched company while maintaining a look and feel that existing customers were used to.
+I needed to create a new interface for the portal while maintaining a look and feel that existing customers were used to.

 The media page needed to be as self-sufficient as possible.

 Alright! *Rubs hands together giddily* I was able to travel to a few of the hotel properties while on vacation and took the initiative to conduct mini user interviews with a few of the property managers about their use of the media upload interface.
 We discussed how they currently used the interface, and what where the pain points that they experienced while using the interface.
 I also asked for examples of any interfaces that they used regularly that they enjoyed using.
 These guerrilla style interviews allowed me to glean some small pieces of information on what was missing from the site and how the property managers ideally would like that portion of the site to work for them.